After another satisfying meal at Eat 3 Bowls (呷三碗) with a friend, we walked past a coffee shop located within Sultan Plaza and immediately...

 The quality of the dishes at The Masses offers good value for its accessible prices.

-I'm not sure how quickly I'll come back given that the bill here can add up after a number of plates and drinks.
+A food blog from a Singapore-based traveler I'm curious about the rest of the menu now, but I'm not sure how quickly I'll come back given that the bill here can add up after a number of plates and drinks.